TamasPalfi/User-stories/README.md

    - Web Server receives request to send a new invitation link
    - Node.js backend processes request and sends an automated email with link
    - Node.js backend keeps track of how long invitation has been out for

-### New Member Accepts Offer

-Alex will gain points.
-Webserver will receive this information and send it to the backend.
-Backend will add that many points to Alex’s point system.
-- Non-functional Aspects:
-   - Web Server receives new post
-   - Node.js backend receives post information and posts it
-   - Node.js backend uses database interface to update post table with new post

 ### Member posts photo to profile.